 Subproperty of: E13 Attribute Assignment.
 P140 assigned attribute to (was attributed by): E1 CRM Entity

 Superproperty of: S21 Measurement.
 O24 measured (was measured by): S15 Observable Entity

+Quantification: many to one, necessary (1,1:0,n)

 Scope note: This property associates an instance of S4 Observation with an instance of S15 Observable Entity that was observed.
 Specifically it describes that a thing, a feature, a phenomenon or its reaction is observed by an activity of Observation.

+Examples:

+The field examination by IGME institute observed a rotational landslide in the area of Attiki.

 In First Order Logic: